a-scie/jump/examples/README.md

   sibling of `run.sh` and contains useful functions for the test to use.
 + `SCIE_JUMP`: The absolute path of a `scie-jump` binary built for the current platform.
 + `LIFT`: The relative path of the default lift manifest for the current platform.
++ `EXE_EXT`: The extension to append to binaries.
+This is blank ("") except for Windows where it's ".exe".
 # Use

 Simply run `examples/run.sh [example name]*`.
 You can also pass `--no-gc` if you want artifacts